waqarabbas123/website-templete/README.md

-This is clone website using html and css only.
-This is only for pc's.
+In this repository we can make a template  website this is only for pc's because it is not  reposive for small devices